WebOrigami/docs/src/content/concepts/tutorial.md

 ## Add an expression to a template

-Web Origami templates, like many template systems, let you insert data into boilerplate text using placeholders marked with double curly braces `\{\{` `}}`.
+Web Origami templates let you insert data into boilerplate text using placeholders marked with double curly braces `\{\{` `}}`.

-Inside the curly braces, you can do the same things you can in formulas in a `.ori` file: call JavaScript functions, reference real and virtual files, or extract specific data with slash-separated paths.
+Inside the curly braces, you can do the same things you can in Origami formulas in a `.ori` file: call JavaScript functions, reference real and virtual files, or extract specific data with slash-separated paths.

 **Example:** A template can call the JavaScript function in `doStuff.js` with: